 If you have time and patience, downgrade one package and run “exec /sbin/init” to boot your system into normal mode and check if it solves the problem.
 If not, try another package.
 Do this until you find the problematic package.
 Then simply leave the problematic package and update all other packages.

 Some of you may find this method is not so efficient and complicated.
 You might know some other easy ways than this.
 If there are any such methods, please let me know in the comment section below.
-I am open to learn new methods.
+I will check and update the guide accordingly.